Skip to content

 # Check app configuration

-hop3 config:show myapp
+hop3 config show myapp

-hop3 deploy myapp --dry-run
+hop3 app status myapp

 Need Help?